 As research into Alzheimer’s disease progresses and awareness grows, one fact remains consistent: women are disproportionately affected by the disease.
-Several theories exist, but a recent study suggests that the link between Alzheimer’s and menopause, a part of aging for most women, could be the answer.
+Several theories exist, but a 2020 study suggests that the link between Alzheimer’s and menopause, a part of aging for most women, could be the answer.

 Being Patient spoke with Dr. Richard Isaacson, a neurologist and director of Weill Cornell University’s Alzheimer’s Prevention Clinic, about his involvement in the study on menopause and the role of the link between Alzheimer’s and menopause in future research.